nyxmidnight/ao3tagsfonts/README.md

 ### Prerequisites

 This is a **user stylesheet** that gets applied to a **website** thanks to a **userstyle manager extension** installed in your browser.
 You will need a userstyle manager that supports installing UserCSS stylesheets.
-I personally use **Stylus** (for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), for [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), for [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/)).
+I personally use **Stylus** (for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), for [Chrome & Edge](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), for [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/)).

 ### Installing

 1. Using a userstyle manager that supports installing UserCSS stylesheets (see **Prerequisites**), open the raw file within the browser by clicking on the next link.
     :package: [Install the userCSS](https://raw.githubusercontent.com/nyxmidnight/ao3tagsfonts/master/css/ao3butbetter.user.css)
 2. The userstyle manager will open the stylesheet.
 The sidebar on the left will have an **Install Style** button to install the user style.
 Below is a checkbox to receive updates.
 Leave it checked to automatically receive the updated stylesheet whenever I update it.
-3. Press the **Install Style** button to install the user style in your browser.
+3. Click the **Install Style** button to install the user style in your browser.
 4.  :tada: Enjoy improved readability on AO3!

 #### To Set Custom Fonts